oxford-pharmacoepi/MegaStudy/IncidencePrevalence Shiny/README.md

 renv::restore()
 ```

-Please create a “data” folder on the same level as the .Rproj and put
+Please create a “data” folder on the same level as the .Rproj into which
-everything from your “storage” folder from the “IncidencePrevalence
+you shall everything from your “storage” folder from the
-Code” into it : “snapshot\_”dbName”.csv,
+“IncidencePrevalence Code” or from the zip file “Results_dbName.zip”
+(unzipped, they are equivalent).
+In the end, your “data” folder should
+contain “snapshot\_”dbName”.csv,
 “dbName”\_IncidencePrevalenceResults.zip,
 “incidence_attrition_dbName”.csv, and “prevalence_attrition_dbName”.csv
 (or multiples of them if you have several databases)